1jour1vin

 Yves Beck

-Dense garnet-red with purple highlights.
-A little more Cabernet than usual, as for the first time the Cabernet Franc massal selection is included in the grand vin.
-Inviting bouquet marked by notes of blackcurrant and raspberry and a touch of ageing.
-Inviting, fruity attack.
-The wine is juicy, suave and endowed with fine-grained tannins.
-They are velvety and in perfect symbiosis with the structure.
-A wine that reconciles charm and freshness.
+Dense garnet red with purple highlights.
+A little more Cabernet than usual because, for the first time, the mass selection of Cabernet Franc is included in the grand vin.
+An inviting bouquet marked by notes of blackcurrant and raspberry, as well as a touch of aging.
+A delicious, inviting attack.
+The wine is juicy, smooth and endowed with fine-grained tannins.
+They are velvety and in perfect harmony with the structure.
+A wine that combines charm and freshness.
 2024-2039

 The Wine Cellar Insider - Jeff Leve